mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 There are a few best practices that work with typcasting to create a virtuous cycle that accelerates product development:

-1. Name variable to indicate type
+1. Name variables to indicate type
 2. Write consistent API definition
 3. Test the APIs

 Let's look at each of these and update our sample code as we go along.
 These are the steps we take to bring the code to the next level.

-## Name variable to indicate type
+## Name variables to indicate type
 Our first step to update our example code is to fix the awful variable names.
 While they might make sense to one brain, they are inconsistent and misleading to another.
 Let's apply this [full code standard][a] which names